Last Updated on April 27, 2022 by Rei Garnet

 But what about our pet rabbits?
 Can we give them some pumpkins?

 Absolutely!
-Pumpkins are safe to feed to adult rabbits as long as it’s in moderation.
+Pumpkins are safe to feed to adult rabbits as long as it’s done in moderation.

 Pumpkins contain large amounts of vitamin A and some amounts of vitamins C, E, and K that are great for rabbits.